Insider Guide: Best of Chicago

 Enthusiastic CAF docents provide an engaging review of the city’s rich architectural history, and the perspective from the water is unlike (and far superior to) anything you’d experience at street level.

-Chicago Architecture Foundation River Cruise, dock located near the corner of North Michigan Avenue and East Wacker Drive; +1 312 922 8687; tours start at 10 a.m. and typically run every half hour or hour depending on season; $37.85
+Chicago's First Lady Official Chicago Architecture Foundation River Cruise, Southeast corner of Michigan & Wacker, Chicago, IL 60611; +1 312 922 8687; tours start at 10 a.m. and typically run every half hour or hour depending on season; $37.85

 Although it opened four years behind schedule in 2004 and many taxpayers grumbled at its half-billion-dollar price tag, Millennium Park has become a critical darling.